 JPMorgan, Goldman Sachs, Delta earnings and Coinbase IPO top week ahead

-Companies set to report earnings include Bed Bath & Beyond, Goldman Sachs, JPMorgan Chase, Wells Fargo, Delta, Pepsi, and United Health Group
+Other companies set to report earnings include Bed Bath & Beyond, Wells Fargo, Pepsi, and United Health Group

 The upcoming week will be jam-packed with economic data including the Federal Reserve's Beige Book, and earnings from over a dozen big names including JPMorgan, Goldman Sachs and Delta Airlines.